Updated January 2022

 3. We've got a sh*t tonne of history

 Celts, Vikings, the English, we had them all.
 When you're walking through Dublin you're walking through history.
 Only a few parts of the city have been affected by gentrification which certainly adds to its charm.
 Another good thing?
-All our museums are totally free!
+All our national museums are totally free!
 So you can go from museum to museum without breaking the bank.
 Not too shabby eh?
+Of course, if you want to tick the history and culture box, join us for the best free tour in Dublin

 2. Cigarettes are reeeeeeeeally expensive

-That's my top advice guys!
-I hope you enjoy my hometown as much as I do!
+That's our top advice, guys & girls!
+We hope you enjoy and love our hometown as much as we do!